smarr/truffle-notes/breakpoints-and-stepping-for-concurrency.md

 ### Examples for High-level Breakpoints and Stepping

-Before I go into what we did and what Truffle could still provide, I am going to briefly give some examples of what wanted to achieve.
+Before I go into what we did and what Truffle could still provide, I briefly give some examples of what wanted to achieve.

 Languages such as JavaScript or Newspeak have the notion of event loops.
 Event loops provide a convenient abstraction to handle lightweight concurrency,